rothiotome/very-simple-twitch-chat/README.md

 To send chat messages you can use the ``TwitchChat.SendChatMessage("message")`` static method.
 Sending chat messages is only available when you use OAuth connection method with a Token that has writting permissions.

 ## Join a Second Twitch Channel
 Very Simple Twitch Chat will automatically join the channel you use in the login method.
-However, this plugin supports multi channel join, so you will be able to Join a second channel (and virtually infinite of them) by using the ``TwitchChat.Join("channelName")`` method.
+However, this plugin supports multi channel join, so you will be able to Join a second channel (and virtually infinite of them) by using the ``TwitchChat.JoinChannel("channelName")`` method.
 To know if a message has been received in your main channel or another one, you can use the method ```Chatter.IsFromChannel("channelName")```.
+To leave a channel you've previously joined, you can use the method ``TwitchChat.LeaveChannel("channelName)``.

 > Note: Sometimes the Channel Joined event occurs a few seconds before the messages start arriving.
 Please be aware of the delay